 This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

-Wearing the right type of shoes will enhance your child’s performance.
-Do not hesitate to contact me if you are having a hard time finding the correct shoe size for your child.
+Wearing the right type of running shoes will enhance your child’s performance.